ArianitSGashi/iOS_MobileApp/README.md

 This app is built using the MVVM (Model-View-ViewModel) architecture pattern to promote separation of concerns and enhance maintainability.
 It extensively utilizes SwiftUI for its declarative UI components and data-driven approach.

 ## Technologies Used
-SwiftUI for the user interface
+- SwiftUI for the user interface
-Firebase Authentication for user sign-in and sign-up Core Data for local data storage and retrieval
+- Firebase Authentication for user sign-in and sign-up
-Apple Pay for secure payment processing
+- Core Data for local data storage and retrieval
-Contributing
+- Apple Pay for secure payment processing